outscale/terraform-provider-outscale/website/docs/d/volumes.html.markdown

 ---
 layout: "outscale"
-page_title: "3DS OUTSCALE: outscale_volume"
+page_title: "3DS OUTSCALE: outscale_volumes"
-sidebar_current: "outscale-volume"
+sidebar_current: "outscale-volumes"
 description: |-
   [Provides information about volumes.]
 ---

-# outscale_volume Data Source
+# outscale_volumes Data Source

 Provides information about volumes.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+Volumes).